graphcore/poptorch/docs/user_guide/supported_ops.rst

 --------------

 This version supports a limited subset of loss functions.
-However, we support ``poptorch.identity_loss`` which gives users the ability to implement any arbritary loss function.
+However, we support ``poptorch.identity_loss`` which gives users the ability to implement any arbitrary loss function.
 See operation explanation in the overview.

-One caveat of the below loss functions is if they are used they will always be included in the backpropagation and will always recieve a gradient, which is a slight deviation from normal PyTorch operation where they have to opt in to the gradient pass.
+One caveat for the following loss functions is if they are used they will always be included in the back propagation and will always receive a gradient, which is a slight deviation from normal PyTorch operations, where they have to opt in to the gradient pass.

 * ``torch.nn.L1Loss``
 * ``torch.nn.MSELoss``